moostrik/ofxPvAPI/README.md

 Based on  libPvAPI.dylib (as the libPvAPI.a won't compile with of 0.9) The PvApi.h must be slightly modified

-Tested with the Prosilica GC750 and the MAKO G-223B  (both monochrome) on OSX 10.13 previous versions tested on Windows 7
+Tested with the Prosilica GC750 and the MAKO G-223B  (monochrome) and the MAKO G125C (color) on OSX 10.13 previous versions tested on Windows 7

 # TODO #

 - [ ] refactor parameterConnector
-- [ ] test with color camera
 - [ ] test windows
 - [ ] make linux
-- [ ] learn proper C++

 # FOR MAC #